-The Credit Facility consists of a \$130 million syndicated borrowing base credit facility and a \$20 million operating credit facility.
+The Credit Facility consists of a \$295 million syndicated term credit facility and a \$30 million non-syndicated operating term credit facility.
 The available lending limits of the Credit Facility are reviewed semi-annually based on our reserves, future commodity prices and costs.
-In connection with the most recent review of the Credit Facility, the lenders determined our borrowing base to be \$250 million.
-Since our total borrowing limit is set at 60% of the borrowing base, management believes that there will not be a change in the amount of the Credit Facility available to us.
+In connection with the most recent review of the Credit Facility, the lenders determined our borrowing base to be \$325 million.